 Allows customers to block debit card payments to certain types of merchants, including gambling websites and apps, within their banking app.

-Allows customers to block specific transaction types without freezing their Mastercard entirely (iOS devices only, coming soon for Android).
+Allows customers to block specific transaction types without freezing their Mastercard entirely.

 Why are banks doing this?